 Welcome, Velkommen, Willkommen.
 My name is Anne-Sophie.
 I’m a journalist, writer, and admirer of all things wild.
-From my desk, overlooking a fjord in the South of Norway, I write fiction, poetry, essays and reportings.
+From a desk overlooking a fjord in the South of Norway, I write reportings, essays and poetry.
 I also grow vegetables and work as a part-time farmer.
 In the beginning of 2020 I embarked on a personal climate strike.
-It felt like an appropriate answer to a world that is experiencing extraordinary losses: of species, habitat, ecological connectivity, and personal connection to the natural world.
+It felt like an appropriate answer to a world experiencing extraordinary losses: of species, habitat, ecological connectivity, and personal connection.
 I decided to radically change the trajectory of my life.
 The year profoundly changed what I find valuable in life, what I keep close to my heart and what I have learned to let go of.
-This Blog is a documentation of this ongoing process.
+This Blog is a documentation of this process.

-My work, both as a writer and journalist, is concerned with questions of ecological and social justice, with the therapeutic effects of creative expression, with deep adaptation and climate emotions.
-I am inspired by philosophies of animism anddeep ecology, by poetry and nature writing.
+My work is concerned with questions of ecological and social justice, with the therapeutic effects of creative expression and with climate emotions.
+I am inspired by philosophies of animism and posthumanism, by poetry and experimental writing.

-If Idon’t read and write you’ll find me bird-noticing (a term adapted from Jenny Odell) or straying through fields and forests.
-When I encounter the more-than-human world, I often ask myself two questions I learned from Rachel Carson: What if I had never seen this before?
+If Idon’t read and write you’ll find me bird watching, tending to our garden or straying through fields and forests.
+When encountering the more-than-human world, I ask two questions I learned from Rachel Carson: What if I had never seen this before?
 What if I knew I would never see this again?

 My work as a freelance journalist has appeared in German newspapers and magazines such as DIE ZEIT and ZEIT ONLINE, ZEIT CAMPUS, and Mare Magazin.
 I am an occasional contributor to the national public radio DLF Kultur.
 I write in English and German (and, rarely and secretly, in Norwegian).